Get

 4. They Are Afraid

 Be careful, though.
 If your cat is staring at you with a look of fear, it could also mean that they are afraid of you.
-If you have done something that has led to pain for them in the past, or something negative happened with their previous owner, they might shy away from you.
+If you have done something that has led to pain for them in the past, or if something negative happened with their previous owner, they might shy away from you.
 If you think that you are the source of their fear, be careful with how you approach them to calm them down and show them that you don’t mean any harm.

 Start by talking to your cat gently and in a higher tone, since low tones sound aggressive to most felines.
-Do not move suddenly but slowly approach them.
+Do not move suddenly, but slowly approach them.
 As long as your cat doesn’t hiss at you, then you can relax and walk away.
 It may take time, but with persistence, you can teach them that there is nothing to fear.
 It is best to wait for your cat to approach you.

 5. They Could Be Staring At Something Else Entirely